 In 2021-27, this operational coordination will be followed-up as innovation has always been a popular topic in interregional cooperation.
 At a strategic level, Interreg Europe's 2021-27 contribution to smart specialisation could be regarded as a space for experimentation, learning and generation of good practice in this area that can serve broader purposes.
-In addition, the interregional policy learning process helps to build capacities for implementing S3 and exploiting synergies between S3/ERDF and other EU Funds, including Horizon Europe and in particular its European Innovation Ecosystems Work Programme.
+In addition, the interregional policy learning process helps to build capacities for implementing S3 and exploiting synergies between S3/ERDF and other EU Funds (for example, the European Maritime Fisheries and Aquaculture Fund), including Horizon Europe and in particular its European Innovation Ecosystems Work Programme.
 Interreg Europe projects can complement Horizon Europe priorities such as the missions and partnerships.